TOGAF® ADM Phase G - Ensure Value with Implementation Governance

 In a perfect world the enterprise architect will be continuously assessing the progress of every change project and the situation the enterprise exists in.
 Then providing recommendations to stakeholders for finer-grained control of change resources.
 Imperfect knowledge and time constraints limit this feedback cycle.

-The three completion essentials of Phase G:
+The three completion essentials of Phase G depend on a project's value delivery:

 • First, a successful implementation project that delivers expected value within the architecture's constraints.